Jethro-magaji/Hiyaar-stories/src/stories/creating-a-crud-app-with-java-spring-boot-introduction-2022-02-21.md

 ### Creating the Movie Service

 A service contains an interface or abstract class that defines the functionalities it provides.
 We, however, won’t be creating an interface, we’ll go straight to define the functionalities.
-Will the lack of interface not affect the reader of your article?

 In the root package of our application create a package with the name **services**.
 In the services package created above, create a class called **MovieService**.
 As opposed to setting up a database, we’ll be using dummy data which we’ll store in an **ArrayList**